Ehsan Peighambari

-Ehsan Peighambari (احسان پیغمبری) is a former wushu taolu athlete from Iran.
+Ehsan Peighambari (احسان پیغمبری) is a wushu taolu athlete from Iran.
 At the 2010 Asian Games in Guangzhou, China, he became the first Iranian athlete to win a medal in wushu taolu, having won the bronze medal in men's changquan.
 He also won a bronze medal in men's changquan at the 2008 Beijing Wushu Tournament, a silver medal in daoshu and gunshu combined at the 2010 World Combat Games, and a bronze medal in changquan at the 2013 Islamic Solidarity Games.
+He also won the gold medal in duilian at the 2009 World Wushu Championships.